Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Bridesmaids’ Dresses:

 If you’ve ever wondered why bridesmaids all dress the same, it’s because Roman law required ten witnesses to make a wedding legal.
-Several of these witnesses dressed up exactly like the bride and groom, to confound any malevolent forces who might show up uninvited.
-Europeans followed a similar tradition, and later bridesmaids and groomsmen sometimes did have to defend the happy couple against real-life thugs and warriors.
+Several of these witnesses dressed up exactly like the bride and groom.
+This was to confound any malevolent forces who might show up uninvited.
+Europeans followed a similar tradition.
+The bridesmaids and groomsmen sometimes did have to defend the happy couple against real-life thugs and warriors.

 Ring Around the…

-If you’ve ever wondered why Americans put the wedding ring on the third finger of the left hand, it’s because of an ancient Greek belief that a vein in this finger ran directly to the heart.
-And if you’ve ever groaned at having to buy both an engagement ring and a wedding ring, you can blame Pope Innocent III, who instituted a waiting period between engagement and marriage in the 13th century and also insisted that a ring be used in the wedding ceremony.
+Have you ever wondered why Americans put the wedding ring on the third finger of the left hand?
+It’s because of an ancient Greek belief that a vein in this finger ran directly to the heart.
+And if you’ve ever groaned at having to buy both an engagement ring and a wedding ring, you can blame Pope Innocent III.
+He instituted a waiting period between engagement and marriage in the 13th century.
+He also insisted that a ring be used in the wedding ceremony.
 Before that, rings were used to seal an engagement only (as well as other important agreements).

 You May Exchange Souls with the Bride: